 Trucking Companies Pay Legal Defense Teams Millions Each Year to Reduce Their Liability

-If you are involved in an accident with a large truck, you can be certain that the company which owns that truck is going to get to work immediately to protect its interests.
-Trucking companies employ expensive defense lawyers who have specified experience identifying and taking advantage of loopholes in truck accident cases and they will have already started collecting evidence by the time you have received initial medical care for your injuries.
-The Illinois trucking accident attorneys of Rosenfeld Injury Lawyers are privy to the methods used by defense attorneys in truck crash cases and our own team includes specialists who can combat these efforts.
+If you are involved in an accident with a large truck, you can be confident that the company that owns that truck is going to get to work immediately to protect its interests.
+Trucking companies employ expensive defense lawyers who have specified experience identifying and taking advantage of loopholes in truck accident cases, and they will have already started collecting evidence by the time you have received initial medical care for your injuries.
+The Illinois trucking accident attorneys of Rosenfeld Injury Lawyers are privy to the methods used by defense attorneys in truck crash cases, and our team includes specialists who can combat these efforts.

 Our accident reconstruction specialists can gather evidence and records from the scene of the accident and recreate the accident to establish the exact cause.
-Our medical team is able to testify to your need for medical treatments and procedures that the defense may otherwise question and our economists can establish the financial impact of your injuries due to an altered lifestyle and the need for ongoing care or therapy.
-Finally, our experienced and successful Illinois trucking accident attorneys have successfully represented thousands of victims in the past and their deep understanding of the law can be put to use when fighting on your behalf.
+Our medical team can testify to your need for medical treatments and procedures that the defense may otherwise question, and our economists can prove the financial impact of your injuries due to an altered lifestyle and the need for ongoing care or therapy.
+Finally, our experienced and successful Illinois trucking accident attorneys have successfully represented thousands of victims in the past, and their deep understanding of the law can be put to use when fighting on your behalf.

 Trucking companies pay a lot of money to retain some of the best attorneys available, which can make it difficult for victims to hire comparable attorneys of their own.
 For this reason, we offer our services to everyone regardless of their financial situation and only require payment when we have successfully recovered compensation on our clients’ behalf.
 Contact us today to arrange a free consultation, and we will investigate the details of your case immediately.
 Once we have the information we need to advise you on how to proceed, we will go over your legal options with you and let you know exactly what you should expect from the entire legal process.